 Music is not what I do, it’s who I am

-Music reaches you in a non-mind way; bringing an instant effect of contact and harmony, radiating energy.
+Music reaches you in a non-mind way, bringing harmony, radiating energy.

-After graduation, I also became involved with Latin and Caribbean music, playing with a variety of bands.”My composition and our number 1 hit in Curaçao 1992:
+After graduation, I became more involved with Latin and Caribbean music.”My composition and our number 1 hit in Curaçao 1992 with our Orquesta Sanvada

-I very early started out having my own bands.
-Already in 1986, we toured in the Ardêche, France.
-The only way to make a living was playing in several bands and teaching a lot.
-I finished a two years post-graduate study in cultural affairs, in hope of making a better living.
-While working as a festival-manager I met my Cuba connection.
-As a result, we founded the “Claves Foundation” and I lived on and off in Havana.
-Doing business with Cuba proved too difficult.
-The band I brought to Holland and on TV from Cuba:
+I very early started having my own bands.
+Already in 1986, I toured the Ardèche in France, with my jazz quartet.
+The only way to make a living was having several bands and teaching a lot.
+I did a two years post-graduate study in cultural management, hoping to make a better living.
+Working as a festival-manager I met my Cuba connection, and we founded the “Claves Foundation”.
+I lived on and off in Havana.
+Doing business with Cuba proved too complicated.
+The band I brought to Holland and on TV from Cuba: Proyeccion Sonera

 I focused on my own playing again and made a CD with the music from Curaçao that I had collected for 20 years:” CARICIA DI TOTOLIKA.”
 Together with leading musicians from Curaçao we recorded an all-acoustic CD, preserving a unique music style: